HomeSeer/Plugin-SDK/README.md

 You can find some helpful resources and a getting started guide in the [Plugin SDK documentation][plugin-sdk-docs].

 ## Samples
-There are a few open-source plugin samples available to help you that are listed on the [Sample Plugins page][samples-url] in the Plugin SDK documentation.
+There are a few open-source plugin samples available to help you that you can find in the [samples](./samples) directory.

 ## API Reference
 A full API Reference is built from source using DocFX and is available for you through GitHub Pages in the [API Reference Section][api-reference-url]